ashleetiw/Lane-detection-pointclouds/README.md

 #  Lane Detection on Small 3D Point Cloud Data
 The goal of the project is to detect the lanes for a small LIDAR point clouds.
-The approach used was detecting lanes using windows sliding search from  a multi-aspect airborne laser scanning point clouds which were recorded in a forward looking view.Since the resolution of the point cloud is low,deep learing approach or ML-unsueprvised learning will not work .Although Clustering has been used but for filtering out noise.
+The approach used was detecting lanes using windows sliding search from  a multi-aspect airborne laser scanning point clouds which were recorded in a forward looking view.Since the resolution of the point cloud is low,deep learing approach or ML-unsueprvised learning will not work .Although clustering has been used but for filtering out noise.

 ![Demonstration](https://github.com/ashleetiw/Lane-detection-pointclouds/blob/main/demo.gif)